conbojs/conbo/README.md

-Conbo.js is the best MVCS framework you've never heard of.
+ConboJS is the best MVCS framework you've never heard of.

 It is a lightweight MVC application framework for JavaScript designed for use with modern browsers to enable developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.

 Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling, plus simple view state management.

-Development of Conbo.js is focussed on single page applications (SPA) and self-contained modules, like widgets and media players, where it can be used stand-alone or as an AMD module, but also offers a great base for server-side Node.js applications.
+Development of ConboJS is focussed on single page applications (SPA) and self-contained modules, like widgets and media players, where it can be used stand-alone or as an AMD module, but also offers a great base for server-side Node.js applications.

 Browser support
 ---------------

-Conbo.js targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer / Edge.
+ConboJS targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer / Edge.

 ES2015
 ------

-If you're already using ES2015, or a transpiler like [Babel](https://babeljs.io/), you can import Conbo.js into your ES2015 projects in the same way as any other ES2015 module and all Conbo.js classes can be used with the standard `class...extends` syntax:
+If you're already using ES2015, or a transpiler like [Babel](https://babeljs.io/), you can import ConboJS into your ES2015 projects in the same way as any other ES2015 module and all ConboJS classes can be used with the standard `class...extends` syntax:

 ```javascript
 import {conbo} from 'conbo';